 \subsection{Modeling Attribute and Object Relations}

 In this experiment, we aim to explore a reasonable graph structure to model the relations between the attributes and objects.
-To compare with the four graph-based models (as defined in Section 3.3.4), we introduce a non-graph model by replacing the GCN with an equal number of fully-connected layers on the proposed model.
-As shown in Table. \ref{tab:ablation-graph}, the model with different graphs basically achieves satisfactory accuracies.
-After constraining the random graph with the L1 norm, we observe that the sparse random graph achieves slightly better performance than that of the vanilla random graph, proving that the sparse connection between the attributes and object nodes is beneficial to learn good node representations.
-In addition, we observe that the link graph achieves the lowest performance among all of the graph methods on these three datasets, which is due to the introduction of noisy connections in the graph.
-Importantly, compared with the other graph-based models except the link graph, the recognition performance of the non-graph model is reduced.
-Summarizing the above, a sparsely connected attribute-object semantic association graph contributes to learning good node representations and modeling meaningful relations, but a dense graph could introduce noisy connections.
+To compare with the four graph-based models (as described in Section \ref{sec_graph}), we introduce a non-graph model by setting the adjacency matrix of the proposed model to an identity matrix (no message passing between nodes).
+As shown in Tab.~\ref{tab:ablation-graph}, the models with different graphs basically achieve satisfactory accuracies and the graph models with a learnable adjacency matrix usually perform better than the graph models with a fixed adjacency matrix.
+After constraining the random graph $\mathcal{G_R}$ with the L1 norm, we observe that the sparse random graph $\mathcal{G_{SR}}$ achieves slightly better performance than that of the vanilla random graph, proving that the sparse connection between the attribute and object nodes is beneficial to learning good node representations.
+In addition, we observe that the link graph $\mathcal{G_L}$ achieves much worse performance among all of the graph methods, which is due to the introduction of noisy connections in the graph.
+Especially, for the MIT-States and MAD datasets with many attributes, objects, and compositions, it is easy to cause over-connections between nodes in the link graph $\mathcal{G_L}$.
+Importantly, compared with the other graph-based models, the recognition performance of the non-graph model is usually reduced.
+Summarizing the above, a sparsely connected attribute-object semantic association graph contributes to modeling meaningful relations and learning good node representations, but a dense graph could introduce noisy connections and harm performance.